yozorajs/yozora/fixtures/README.md

 An empty string is an explicit answer.
 Source-only fixtures can omit `ast` and `markup`; a test requiring an unavailable representation fails with the fixture path.

+All three default parser suites scan every shared JSON fixture, using each parser's built-in tokenizers.
+AST expectations belong to the corresponding parser; overrides are only needed when they differ from the inherited AST.
+Source-only cases must receive AST expectations and move from `gfm-new` to `gfm`, with their grouping updated, before these suites pass.

 Test helpers take the parser name explicitly:

 ```typescript